smishra2818/move_atp/lab08/lab08.md

       ![](./images/sql-devloper-other-schema.png)

-## Step 6: Import the Dump File to the Autonomous Database
+## Task 6: Import the Dump File to the Autonomous Database

 Once you have the database dump file in the Object Storage you can import it into ATP.
 To run the Data Pump Import you will log in to the App Server compute with the Instant Client software and the wallet to your ATP.